 What Is The Best Temperature To Use A Wax Press At?

 When Pressing Flowers - When pressing flower, we suggest temperatures around 220°F - 240°F for about 30 - 45 seconds.
-You can press longer than this - but just make sure you get the rosin off the heated plates as quickly as possible.
+You can press longer than this.
+If you do, make sure you get the rosin off the heated plates as quickly as possible.
 This will prevent any degradation of terpenes.

 Can you cold press rosin?

-There is a technique for pressing rosin known as "cold pressing", which involves operating at temperatures much lower than what is considered standard.
+There is a technique for pressing rosin known as "cold pressing".
+This involves operating at temperatures much lower than what is considered standard.
 "Cold" refers to temperatures between 160-190 degrees Fahrenheit, which really isn't cold at all!
 However, compared to the normal temperatures you would press rosin at, it is much lower.

-So, you can cold press rosin, but that doesn't mean any heat - just lower.
+So really, cold pressing is just the use of a low temp rosin press.
 You will also need to press much longer (1-5 minutes), and with more pressure.
 You'll see an increase in terpenes, but likely a decrease in potency.